Blog

 Temperament and Character Inventory

 In addition to the FFM, there is also the Temperament and Character Inventory (TCI).
-The TCI is a psychobiological model with seven dimensions of personality traits, four temperaments:
+The TCI is a psychobiological model with seven dimensions of personality traits, including four temperaments:

 • Novelty seeking